Bitcoin Halving Countdown 2024 - Everything You Need to Know

 Miners can mine BTC and sell them at a higher price when the market turns bullish.
 They can use hedge strategies in the futures market by leveraging Bitcoin to maximize their profits.

-Impact on Mining Difficulty and Profitability
+Impact on Bitcoin Mining Difficulty and Profitability

-Changes in Bitcoin Mining Difficulty After Halving | Source: CoinWarz
+Changes in Bitcoin mining difficulty after halving | Source: CoinWarz

 Bitcoin Network's Security